transplanar/cypress-bdd-code-sample/Writeup.md

 - User is able to interact with the app via keyboard or mouse on a computer or laptop or touch on a smart device
 - Keyboard input is restricted to the numeric keys and mathematical function characters matching the unblurred calculator buttons from the instructions.
 The exception to this is the `e` character, to support scientific notation for very large numbers.
 - Chrome is our target browser
+- The real Google Calculator app is not suitable for testing due to its countermeasures against web scraping.
+A clone of the Google Calculator app will be used instead, simulating testing this fictional Google Calculator app in a lower environment (instead of embedded within the Google search page).
+The one thing it does not have is a history button.
+I will write tests for thi as well, but they will not be executible.
+- The clone deviates in some behaviors:
+  - After a user clicks the equals button and the result is displayed, if a user continues to type numbers, it will append those numbers to the number in the display.
+I will write a test based on the real world behavior of the Google Calculator app, but I will mark the test as disabled.

 # Capabilities